 After that, a special construction that holds the lower part of foramen intervertebrale is installed, after which the surgeon removes vertebral osteophyte, small hernias that push on the spinal cord and nerve roots.
 At the final stage of the operation, optimal height of the intravertebral disc is adjusted, then the construction is removed for a prosthesis to be installed on its place.
 This manipulation is made with the help of a microscope only and with X-ray imaging.

 Rehabilitation after operation of intravertebral disc prosthetics is very important.
 After two hours of surgical invasion, a patient is allowed (and even recommended) to move freely, even if he experiences minor post-surgery pain.

-Drugs for thrombosis treatment are prescribed before the surgery and when the patient goes home.
+Drugs for thrombosis treatment are prescribed before the spine surgery and when the patient goes home.
 Several days after the operation, ultrasound imaging is performed to make sure that the blood flow in legs and pelvic zone is normal.
 If there are no complications, a patient can leave the hospital in 3-4 days.